-You’ll get the drop-down arrow for each heading of the dataset.
+- Eventually, you’ll get the drop-down arrow for each heading of the dataset like this.

-As you want to sort the dates, click on the drop-down arrow of the “delivery date” heading.
+- Thirdly, as you want to sort the dates, click on the drop-down arrow of the Delivery Date

-Then choose the Sort Oldest to Newest if you need to sort the dataset chronologically.
-Finally, press OK.
+- Fourthly, choose the Sort Oldest to Newest if you need to sort the dataset chronologically.

-Similarly, click on the heading of the “delivery time” field.
-And, choose Sort Smallest to Largest if you wish to arrange time from start to endpoint.
+- Similarly, click on the heading of the Delivery Time And, choose Sort Smallest to Largest if you wish to arrange time from start to endpoint.

-The above screenshot clearly reveals that the order id is sorted based on time and the date is ignored here.
+The above screenshot clearly reveals that the Order Id is sorted based on Time and the Date is ignored here.
 How can we solve the problem?
-You’ll be introduced to a simple but powerful sorting option.
+We’ll introduce you to a simple but powerful sorting option.

 Custom sort is a special feature in Excel where you can specify different headings as levels and it provides the result combinedly based on the inserted levels.